aleventhal/treegrid-tab-active-cells/README.md

 * Most treegrids don't have that many columns, and are more vertical than horizontal
 * Most users know how to navigate a tree
 * The most important navigation in a treegrid is by row, like in a normal tree
-* Navigation by readonly cells is important for screen reader users -- can be implemented by screen reader (like Ctrl+Alt+Arrow in NVDA+Firefox)
+* Navigation by readonly cells is important for screen reader users -- can be implemented by screen reader (like Ctrl+Alt+Arrow in NVDA+Firefox).
+This is discoverable among screen reader users because they already know table navigation commands.
+It may require some work on the part of a few screen readers to get this right, but that seems better than relying on web authors to get all their scattered implementations right, on such a complex widget.
-* Navigation by interactive cell is important for all users -- must be discoverable
+* Navigation by interactive cell is important for all users -- must be discoverable!!
+Weird keystrokes just won't cut it.

 # Approach
 * By default, a user is in row navigation mode.
 We allow traversal of interactive cells in the currently focused row via tab and shift+tab.